nu-book/cordova-doc/plugins/geolocation/index.md

 ### Android Quirks

-Android 2.x emulators do not return a geolocation result unless the `enableHighAccuracy` option is set to `true`.
+On some Android devices, `enableHighAccuracy` option must be set to `true` for it to work.
+In certain cases, providing `maximumAge` option will cause timeout errors.

 ## navigator.geolocation.clearWatch